grscheller/neovim-notes/notes/02-BasicTextEditing.md

 | `J`          | join curent & next line, insert spaces as needed        |
 | `gJ`         | join curent & next line without inserting spaces        |

-What "before" or "after" mean depends on what is in the default register.
+Where what "before" and "after" means depends on what the default register contains.

 ### Normal mode motions and text objects

 Both `y` and `d` can be used with all the *normal mode* motions and *text objects*.

 | Command | Description                                                 |
 |:-------:|:----------------------------------------------------------  |